ncarrillo/xanite/README.md

 - **Operating System**

   - Android 10 (no root) or newer
-  - android 9 and below not supportes
+  - android 9 and below is not supported

 ## How to Use